min2ha/ukwa-site/content/target/41428/index.en.md

   "subject": "EU Referendum"
 }

-# Prime Minister's Office:  PM: UK will lose billions of pounds in infrastructure funding if it leaves EU

 Prime Minister David Cameron says the loss of European Investment Bank funding will "put the brakes" on crucial UK infrastructure projects